Septic Services in Murphy, TX

 Why do septic systems have problems in Murphy's clay soil?

 Blackland Prairie clay absorbs water and expands when wet, then releases water and contracts when dry.
 This creates constant soil movement that stresses underground infrastructure.
 Expanding soil can lift pipes out of alignment.
 Contracting soil leaves voids that allow pipes to sag.
 Over time, the stress pulls joints apart and can crack tank connections.
-The clay also drains so slowly that conventional drain fields often can't function properly.
+Additionally, the clay drains so slowly that conventional drain fields often can't function properly.

 Are aerobic systems common in Murphy?